-Malawi’s many festivals showcase the country’s traditions and religion through music, art and dance.
+Malawi holidays and festivals showcase the country’s traditions and religion through music, art and dance.
 The best-known event internationally is the Lake of Stars, an annual four-day music festival attracting thousands of overseas visitors every October.
 Other important celebrations relate to the state itself, with Republic Day one of the favorites.

 The Chilimike celebrations are Malawi’s New Year festivities, enjoyed on January 1 as a public holiday.
 As in the rest of Africa, the revelry begins on New Year’s Eve with street parties, traditional music, fireworks and lots of eating and drinking.